Tag Archives: Probstfield Organic Community Garden

 During World War I, eager gardeners sought out vacant lots and other “slacker land” in cities across America and started community gardens.
 Community gardens provided a place for gardeners without land of their own to grow food.
 Groups of people could pool their resources for big projects like getting a tractor to plow a large area or setting up irrigation systems.

 In recent years, community gardening has experienced a resurgence in America.
-The Probstfield Organic Community Garden has over 100 plots maintained by gardeners from the Fargo-Moorhead area.
-The Probstfield Farm provided people in Fargo-Moorhead with fresh produce since the cities were founded, through World War I, World War II and after.
-The farm is still feeding people in our community today – many people just grow it themselves now.
+The Probstfield Organic Community Garden offered over 100 plots maintained by gardeners from the Fargo-Moorhead area.
+The Probstfield Family Farm has provided people in Fargo-Moorhead with fresh produce since the community was founded.